slowjams/Pro-ASP.NET-Core/zzDemystifying Series/Demystifying ControllerActionInvoker.md

    // ...
 }
 //-----------------------------------------------------Ʌ

-/*
+//----------------------------->>
-public static class FilterScope
+public static class FilterScope   // FilterScope is used to decide execution order when there is a tie break in Order {
-{
    public static readonly int First;
    public static readonly int Global = 10;